1105-Foo-Aiden/CourtMonitorBackend/README.md

 Optional:
 - Email for notifications and in app -(Maybe)

+Below you will see the general file structure of the database

 Controllers / folder
     - UserController / file.cs
         - Create user / endpoint | C